esthercsoke/Project-Daisy/README.md

 # <p align="center"> Part A
 </p>

----

 ## R1.
 Description of website

 ### Purpose

-The purpose of the website is to provide a place for women, and who identify as women, who are beginner programmers to:
+The purpose of the website is to provide a place for women, and who identify as women whom are beginner programmers to:

 - Connect with other women who are starting off in the tech industry.
-- Post and find git collaborations for practice.
+- Post and find git collaborations.
 - Find local meet ups.
 - Provide support and tools through forums.
 - Allow women to practice blog writing by posting tech blogs.